Germán Lux

-Germán Darío Lux (born 7 June 1982) is a retired Argentine professional footballer who last played for River Plate as a goalkeeper.
+Germán Darío Lux (born 7 June 1982) is an Argentine former professional footballer who played as a goalkeeper.

 After starting out at River Plate, he spent most of his career in Spain with Mallorca and Deportivo.

 Club career

+River Plate

 Lux was born in Carcarañá, Santa Fe Province.
-Nicknamed Poroto, he joined Club Atlético River Plate's youth ranks aged 16, and made his Primera División debut in 2001.
+Nicknamed Poroto, he joined Club Atlético River Plate's youth system aged 16, and made his Primera División debut in 2001.
 Shortly after, he became first choice.

 In the 2006 Apertura, Lux lost his job to emergent talent Juan Pablo Carrizo and, a few months after, was cut from the squad by coach Daniel Passarella.
 In the beginning of the year he also lost his brother, who committed suicide.

+Mallorca

-Lux signed a four-year deal with RCD Mallorca for the 2007–08 season, as a backup to youth graduate Miguel Ángel Moyá, but benefitted from an injury to the latter to appear in ten La Liga matches during the campaign.
+Lux signed a four-year deal with RCD Mallorca for 2007–08, as a backup to youth graduate Miguel Ángel Moyá, but benefitted from an injury to the latter to appear in ten La Liga matches during the season.
 In his second year, the same occurred: Moyá was again downed with physical problems and Lux was promoted to starter, but lost his job in January 2009 with the signing of Dudu Aouate from Deportivo de La Coruña.

+Deportivo

-In the following two seasons, Lux was almost exclusively restricted to Copa del Rey matches with Mallorca, only making a total of five league appearances.
-The same fate befell him in his next club, Deportivo La Coruña, where he played second-fiddle to Dani Aranzubia for two years.
+In the following two seasons, Lux was almost exclusively restricted to Copa del Rey matches with Mallorca, only totalling five league appearances.
+The same fate befell him at his next club, Deportivo La Coruña, where he initially played second-fiddle to Dani Aranzubia.

+Lux was again the starter in the 2013–14 campaign, as the Galicians finished runners-up in the Segunda División and subsequently returned to the top flight.
+Afterwards, he alternated in goal with Fabricio.

+Return to River

 On 26 June 2017, ten years after leaving for Europe, the 35-year-old Lux returned to River Plate on a three-year contract.
+In December 2021, after several years as backup to Franco Armani where he was often criticised for his performances, he announced his retirement.

 International career

-As a starter (all six matches, no goals conceded) during the 2004 Summer Olympics, Lux was instrumental in the gold medal triumph of the Argentina national team, which netted 17.
-During the 2005 FIFA Confederations Cup, however, he had a poor performance with the full side.
+As a starter during the 2004 Summer Olympics (all six matches, no goals conceded), Lux was instrumental in the gold medal triumph of the Argentina national team, who scored 17.
+He made his full debut on 9 March 2005 in a 1–1 friendly draw against Mexico, as manager José Pékerman only fielded players based in the Argentine league.

-Lux was left out of the squad for the 2006 FIFA World Cup in Germany, and Óscar Ustari was picked instead.
+Lux was also first-choice in the 2005 FIFA Confederations Cup for the runners-up.
+He was left out of the squad for the 2006 FIFA World Cup in Germany, however, and Oscar Ustari was picked instead.